Troubleshooting and doing your own AC repair in Chadron, Nebraska, can appear like a lot of hassle.

 1. AC Won’t Turn On

-- Steadily shift the lever back to the “on” position.
-If it instantaneously triggers again, don’t touch it and call us at 308-832-4321.
-A fuse that keeps tripping could signal your house has an electrical problem.
+- Quickly move the switch back to the “on” position.
+If it immediately triggers again, don’t touch it and get in touch with us at 308-832-4321.
+A switch that keeps turning off might mean your residence has an electrical issue.

-If you rely on a smart thermostat, including ones produced by Nest, Ecobee, Lux, Honeywell or Bosch, go to the manufacturer’s website for assistance.
-If you still can’t get it to work, call us at 308-832-4321 for assistance.
+If you have a smart thermostat, like one made by Nest, Ecobee, Lux, Honeywell or Bosch, look at the manufacturer’s website for assistance.
+If you still can’t get it to work, contact us at 308-832-4321 for assistance.

 Clogged Condensate Drain Pan

-If your pan has a pump, locate the float switch.
-If the switch is “up” and there’s moisture in the pan, you may need to install a new pump.
-Call us at 308-832-4321 for support.
+If your pan has a pump, find the float switch.
+If the lever is “up” and there’s water in the pan, you could need to get a new pump.
+Reach us at 308-832-4321 for help.

 2. AC Blows Warm Air